 Fertilizing / Feeding

-7. Don’t fertilize them at this time.
+7. Back off on the fertilizer at this time.

 Repotting / Transplanting

-9. Keep away from direct heat sources.
+9. Keep your houseplants away from direct heat sources.

 10. Keep them away from any cold drafts.

 If you have plants near any doors that open regularly, move them.
 Just like being next to a heat source, they don’t like cold air drafts.
 This goes for windows too if the glass is cold.

 11. Houseplants don’t mind being a bit cooler at night.

 I’ve learned this over time.
 I grew up with a home greenhouse off our dining room and the temp was kept around 45F.
 The sun warmed it during the daytime but in the evenings, it cooled.

 Now we set the temperature in the house back to 64 or 65 every night (love a cool bedroom for sleeping!) and the plants are fine.